actions-marketplace-validations/godaddy_tartufo-action/README.md

 # tartufo-action

+> ⚠️ **DEPRECATED**: This GitHub Action has been deprecated and archived.
+We recommend using alternative secret scanning solutions like [GitHub's built-in secret scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning)

 This GitHub Action scans your repository for secrets using [tartufo](https://github.com/godaddy/tartufo).

 The target repository should be checked out before invoking this action.
 The tartufo.toml file in the checked out branch